wxy20850606/wxy20850606.github.io/content/posts/2025/07/my-first-100k.md

 And I was so used to buying and holding that I didn’t know how to sell.

+But i gained a valuable lesson, which i wouldn't forget.

 ### 3. **Buffett and Munger Value Investing**

 About 1.5 years later, I reopened my account—and to my surprise, it had grown by 62%.
 That year turned out to be my best performance.